fsharp/fslang-design/RFCs/FS-1076-from-the-end-slicing.md

 ## Third-party collections

 We currently require third party collections to implement `<'T>.GetSlice` to support slicing syntax and `<'T>.Item` for indexing.
 We can additionally require third party collections to implement `<'T>.GetReverseIndex` if they wish to support from-the-end indexing and slicing.
-If they choose to do only the former, any `^i` indices will fail with a compile time error.
+If they choose to do implement only `GetSlice`/`Item`, any `^i` indices will fail with a compile time error.

 ## Old versions of Core
 - New compiler + new core: